dart-lang/site-www/src/server/c-interop-native-extensions.md

 If you need to call existing code written in C or C++, see the [FFI documentation](/server/c-interop).

-One part of the extension mechanism — the [Dart Embedding API][`include/dart_api.h`] — is still supported when the Dart VM is embedded as a library into another application.
+A mechanism that's similar to native extensions — the [Dart Embedding API][`include/dart_api.h`] — is supported when the Dart VM is embedded as a library into another application.
 For examples of how to use the Dart Embedding API, see [these examples maintained by the community][examples].